 The Information Security Policy (SPG 601.27) establishes the expectation that units share in the responsibility to protect the information assets controlled by the university.

-Security Unit Liaisons and those they designate attend periodic meetings hosted by IIA.
+Security Unit Liaisons and those they designate attend periodic meetings hosted by Information Assurance (IA).
 (See IT Security Community Meetings.)

 Security Unit Liaisons are responsible to: